 Changed accounting principles due to new IFRS

 As of 2018, Ratos applies IFRS 15 Revenue from Contracts with Customers and IFRS 9 Financial Instruments.
 The following changes have been made with respect to the application of the new standards.
-In all other respects, reporting and measurement principles are unchanged compared with those applied in Ratos’s 2017 Annual Report
+In all other respects, reporting and measurement principles are unchanged compared with those applied in Ratos’s 2017 Annual Report.

 IFRS 15 Revenue from Contracts with Customers

-IFRS 15 is to be applied from 2018 and addresses the recognition of revenue from contracts with customers and the sale of certain non-financial assets.
+IFRS 15 is to be applied from 2018 and addresses the recognition of revenue from contracts with customers and the sale of certain nonfinancial assets.
 It has replaced IAS 11 Construction Contracts, IAS 18 Revenue and related interpretations.
 The new standard introduces a new model for revenue recognition based on the core principle that revenue is to be recognised when control over goods or services has been passed to the customer and in an amount that reflects the consideration to which the company is entitled in exchange for those goods or services.
 The transition to IFRS 15 has not had any material impact on the Ratos Group’s financial earnings or position.

 Ratos has chosen to apply the full retrospective approach during the transition, using the practical solutions provided in the standard.
 All of Ratos’s portfolio companies concluded that the application of IFRS 15 will not have any material impact on revenue recognition in the individual company and thus will not have any material impact on Ratos’s consolidated financial statements.
 Since the transition to IFRS 15 has not had any material impact on the Ratos Group, no comparative figures have been restated and the Group has therefore not presented any disclosures regarding the transition.

 Ratos is an investment company whose business comprises the acquisition, development and divestment of unlisted enterprises.
-At the end of the first quarter of 2018, the portfolio comprises 11 subsidiaries and 2 associated companies.
+At the end of the second quarter of 2018, the portfolio comprised 11 subsidiaries and two associated companies.
 The portfolio companies are active in different sectors, and operate strategically, operationally and financially independent of each other.
 Since the operations of Ratos’s subsidiaries are so varied, the most relevant basis for revenue classification is considered to be by portfolio company and the industries in which the companies operate.
 These two categories provide information about the Ratos Group’s primary analysis requirement and give the reader an opportunity to gain an understanding of the various industries in which Ratos is involved in order to assess the Group’s sensitivity to market trends and other economic factors that could impact revenue.

 Revenue classification according to the aforementioned categories is in line with IFRS 8 Operating Segments, where segment reporting is based on recognition and measurement in accordance with IFRS 15.